EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Methodology

-To tackle the above issue, we propose the Low-rank Parallel Adaptation method inspired by previous studies \cite{Sung2022LST,2024LoSA}.
+To tackle the above issue, we propose the Low-rank Parallel Adaptation method inspired by previous studies \cite{lst,2024LoSA,Diao2023UniPT}.
 Instead of inserting tunable parameters inside the backbone, we design a parallel network that does not require backpropagation gradients through the frozen backbone during training as shown in Fig. \ref{fig:LoPA} (c).
-It is a lightweight and separate network, which directly takes the intermediate features from the backbone as inputs and refines them progressively to produce more accurate representations.
+It is a lightweight and separate network, which directly takes the intermediate features produced by each encoder block of the backbone as inputs and refines them progressively to output more accurate representations.

 Concretely, our backbone DINOv2 consists of a patch embedding block and $L$ encoder blocks, and therefore $L+1$ outputs $z_0,z_1,z_2...,z_L$, each composed of $N+1$ tokens with a dimensionality of $d$, so $z_i \in \mathbb{R}^{(N+1) \times d}$.
 We learn parallel adaptation functions, $h$, which operate on these intermediate features to refine them.
 We denote the outputs of our adaptation functions as $y_i$ where $i$ denotes the function index.
 The whole process can be formulated as